smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett, used for 12 squares
 - **Fourth Wing** by Rebecca Yarros, used for 11 squares
 - TIE: **The House in the Cerulean Sea** by T.J.
-Klune and **Nettle & Bone** by T. Kingfisher and **Legends & Lattes** by Travis Baldree and **Nona the Ninth** by Tamsyn Muir and **Percy Jackson and the Lightning Thief** by Rick Riordan and **Starling House** by Alix E. Harrow, each used for 9 squares
+Klune and **Nettle & Bone** by T. Kingfisher and **Legends & Lattes** by Travis Baldree and **This is How You Lose the Time War** by Amal El-Mohtar, Max Gladstone and **Nona the Ninth** by Tamsyn Muir and **Percy Jackson and the Lightning Thief** by Rick Riordan and **Starling House** by Alix E. Harrow, each used for 9 squares

 **Black Water Sister** by Zen Cho was the book read at least 10 times with the highest ratio of squares to times read: read 11 times for 6 squares.

 <INSERT PLOT HERE>

-There were an average of 2.399743342957972 reads per book.
+There were an average of 2.493333333333333 reads per book.

 ### Authors

 The ten most-read authors were:

-- Martha Wells, read 431 times
+- Martha Wells, read 435 times
-- T. Kingfisher, read 345 times
+- T. Kingfisher, read 359 times
 - Brandon Sanderson, read 341 times
-- Travis Baldree, read 257 times
+- Travis Baldree, read 258 times
 - S.A.
-Chakraborty, read 226 times
+Chakraborty, read 241 times
-- Terry Pratchett, read 217 times
+- Terry Pratchett, read 225 times
-- Becky Chambers, read 202 times
-- Neil Gaiman, read 201 times
+- TIE: Becky Chambers and Neil Gaiman, each read 205 times
-- Naomi Novik, read 184 times
+- Naomi Novik, read 191 times
 - Fonda Lee, read 179 times
+- Adrian Tchaikovsky, read 157 times

 The authors used for the most squares were:

 - Brandon Sanderson, used for 26 squares
 - T. Kingfisher, used for 22 squares
-- TIE: Adrian Tchaikovsky and Terry Pratchett and Leigh Bardugo, each used for 19 squares
+- Terry Pratchett, used for 20 squares

-Anthony Ryan was the author read at least 10 times with the highest ratio of squares to times read: read 11 times for 8 squares.
+Domagoj Kurmaić was the author read at least 10 times with the highest ratio of squares to times read: read 11 times for 9 squares.

 The authors with the most unique books read were: